-Background: With fifteen years of experience in issuing project funding grants beginning in 2008, the Foundation is in an excellent position to assess the degree to which available funding is meeting the actual need for conservation project funding.
+Background: With sixteen years of experience in issuing project funding grants beginning in 2008, the Foundation is in an excellent position to assess the degree to which available funding is meeting the actual need for conservation project funding.
 The number and quality of funding proposals received by the Foundation has increased, and most funding proposals are strong and aimed at achieving important and necessary conservation objectives.

-As a result, by the 2022 round of grants, the Foundation estimated that, based on the \$1.5 million grant funding pool, it was able to contribute approximately 50-60 percent of the reasonable demand for project funding.
+As a result, by the 2023 round of grants, the Foundation estimated that, based on the \$1.5 million grant funding pool, it was able to contribute approximately 50-60 percent of the reasonable demand for project funding.
 In other words, to more adequately meet the emergent conservation project funding needs, it became clear that a larger trust fund would be necessary to generate the trust fund income necessary to better respond to the genuine conservation project funding needs.

 The Foundation has demonstrated its ability to efficiently and effectively manage its existing trust fund.
-Over its 15 years, the original \$30 million Atlantic Salmon Endowment Fund investment by the Government has been managed to recover from a major decline in market value during the world economic crisis to its current approximate \$40.1 million market value.
-The adjusted book value of the trust fund, which is required to be protected pursuant to the Funding Agreement with the Government of Canada, increased in 2022 to \$40.4 million.
+Over its 16 years, the original \$30 million Atlantic Salmon Endowment Fund investment by the Government has been managed to recover from a major decline in market value during the world economic crisis to its current approximate \$44 million market value.
+The adjusted book value of the trust fund, which is required to be protected pursuant to the Funding Agreement with the Government of Canada, increased in 2023 to \$43 million.

-This Foundation represents a very solid and sustainable business model that, as of 2022, has granted \$12.5 million in funding to 732 conservation projects, while sustaining a very efficient organization and volunteer network.
+This Foundation represents a very solid and sustainable business model which, up until 2023, has granted \$14.2 million in funding to 808 conservation projects, while sustaining a very efficient organization and volunteer network.
 Moreover, the investment portfolio is fully protected, thus forming the basis of seeking an increased federal contribution to the trust fund.

-2023 Actions: Outcomes:
+2024 Actions:

-- Informing Members of Parliament and DFO officials of the exceptional business model represented by the Foundation in strengthening community-based action, in perpetuity. - Securing the support of conservation organizations, First Nations and others to encourage the Government to support an increase in the Foundation's trust fund in 2023.
+- Informing Members of Parliament and DFO officials of the exceptional business model represented by the Foundation in strengthening community-based action, in perpetuity. - Securing the support of conservation organizations, Indigenous and others to encourage the Government to support an increase in the Foundation's trust fund in 2024.